13 Shopify Competitors And Alternatives In 2025

 Downside

-Premium templates and add-ons are quite expensive compared to other eCommerce platforms.
+Premium templates and add-ons are quite expensive compared to other e-commerce platforms.
 While some templates and add-ons are free, most cost between $80 and $300.
 You may need to customize them further (by editing underlying HTML, CSS, and JavaScript files) to perfectly match your store’s requirements.

 5. WooCommerce

-Best for all eCommerce sites running on WordPress
+Best for eCommerce sites running on WordPress

 Price: Free